See below for Online Classes that are work-at-your-own-pace or ongoing classes that are available to you all the time.

 - Classes are offered using the CourseCraft platform.
-To access the classes, you just have to set up a free account with them and you can do that when you enroll.
+To access the classes, you just have to set up a free account with them and that happens when you enroll.

 - You can sign in to your account and have access to all of the class materials any time so you can do the class at your own pace and come back to it whenever you want to continue or review something.

 - The lessons work great on computers, laptops or iPad/tablet.
-(Depending on the class topic, you may need to use a computer to follow along with some of the hands on projects.
-A tablet won’t work for everything.)
+(Depending on the class topic, you may need to use a computer to follow along with some of the hands-on projects.
+A tablet won’t quite work for everything.)

 - You don’t need any special software to watch the video or participate in class.
 It all works in your regular web browser.